Type of Chickens That Lay Colored Eggs (Blue, Green, Pink, Brown)

 Blue eggs look beautiful.
 Mainly four chicken breeds lay blue-colored eggs: Araucana Chickens, Ameraucana Chickens, Cream Legbar Chickens, and Easter Egger Chickens.

-So, let’s understand these blue-colored egg layers in detail.
+So, let’s understand these blue-colored egg layers.

 1. Araucana Chicken